-Lanzarote South excursion to Timanfaya National Park, Los Hervideros, la Geria, the Green Lagoon and the Salinas
+Lanzarote South excursion to Timanfaya National Park, la Geria, and the Green Lagoon

 Discover, in this volcano excursion through the South of Lanzarote, the beauty of the island’s volcanic landscape while visiting the Timanfaya National Park, as well as other equally surprising places.
 Avoid the long queues to access the park and within it, and if you wish, ride a camel through the area known as the Fire Mountains.

-Our next stop will be inside Timanfaya National Park, where you will have the opportunity to experience one of the most popular activities on the island: camel riding.
-In fact, more than 500,000 people enjoy this activity every year in Lanzarote and, although it is optional, it is well worth a try.
-The camel ride costs about 11 euros and lasts about 20 minutes.
+The first major stop of the excursion is Timanfaya National Park, where you will have the chance to enjoy one of the island’s most popular experiences: a camel ride.
+Each year, more than 500,000 visitors take part in this activity which, although optional, is well worth trying.
+The camel ride lasts around 20 minutes and costs approximately 11 euros.

 Riding a camel in Timanfaya Dromedary ride in Lanzarote